MitchellGerdisch/pulumi-work/ts-policy-validate-resource-relationship/README.md

 * Response `y` to do the deployment.
 * `pulumi preview --policy-pack ../policy-pack`
   * You should only see policy violation for the `rainyDayBucket`.
+    * This is because the test for `partlyCloudyBucketPublicAccessBlock` passes now that the bucket has an `id` property.
-  * Again, you may need to run the `pulumi preview` a couple of times to see the violation.
+  * Again, as per the note above, you may need to run the `pulumi preview` a couple of times to see the violation.